Administrative Monetary Penalties (AMPs)

 - The amount of the penalty given to a person for an offence that is committed other than in the course of business, and that is not committed to obtain a financial benefit can be between $500 and $1300.

 - The amount of the penalty given to a person for an offence that is committed in the course of business, or in order to obtain a financial benefit can be between $1300 and $10,000.

 - Penalties can be increased by 50 per cent of the original fine based upon the gravity of the violation and the compliance history of the offender, up to a maximum of $15,000.

 If an individual or a company receives a Notice of Violation, they may request a review of the facts.
 The review is made by the Minister of Agriculture and Agri-Food Canada and/or the Canada Agricultural Review Tribunal.
 The review can also go the Minister and then to the Review Tribunal.
-A record of review decisions by the Canada Agricultural Review Tribunal is available on the Canada Agricultural Review Tribunal website.
+Annual Reports are available on the Canada Agricultural Review Tribunal website.